-The total cost for a 10 week UCDC summer internship is approximately $6,500, if you do not elect to take classes.
-This cost includes round-trip transportation (arranged by the individual), room and board at the UC Washington Center (Summer 2018 rate was $3,554), and any incidental expenses.
+The total cost for a 10 week UCDC summer internship is approximately $7,000, if you do not elect to take classes.
+This cost includes round-trip transportation (arranged by the individual), housing (Summer 2019 rate at the UC Washington Center was $3,666), and any incidental expenses.
 This is only an estimate and is largely impacted by travel and food costs.

 If a student elects to enroll in courses, the cost of participation goes up considerably to account for tuition, fees, and books or supplies.